asish012/csslp_preparation/Question Review/Remarks.md

 - Inherent risk:
   Risks before considering controls.
 Risks that are inherent in the nature of the business and economy.
 - Control risk:
+  The likelihood of a vulnerability wont be caught by controls.
 - Detection risk:
   Detection risks are the risks that an auditor will not be able to find during audit.
   Detection risk includes two types of risks.
 Sampling risk, Non-sampling risk.